mongodb/specifications/source/unified-test-format/unified-test-format.rst

   messages, which are expected to be observed (in this order) on the corresponding client while executing `operations`_.
 If the array is empty, the test runner MUST assert that no messages were observed on the client.
-The driver MUST assert that the messages produced are an exact match, i.e. that the expected and actual message counts are the same and that there are no extra messages emitted by the client during the test run.
+The driver MUST assert that the messages match, i.e. that the expected messages are a subset of the actual messages.

 expectedLogMessage
 ~~~~~~~~~~~~~~~~~~